IBMRedbooks/zikipedia/README.md

 * The References markdown files are maintained in the **[references](references)** folder.

-* New referencs should include a metadata section at the top of the markdown file that defines the link to the new reference.
+* New referencs should include a metadata section at the top of the markdown file that defines the markdown file as a reference.
 ```markdown
 ---
 layout: default